What You’ll Learn 🧭

 Using the Windows copy and paste the values from a table created in the external program (e.g. Excel, ...).
 You can choose between two options: Copy Re/ Im to clipboard and Copy Ampl/ Phase to clipboard.

-When you copy the data from external programs such as Excel, the column names must be the same as in Dewesoft.
+When copying data from external programs such as Excel, make sure the column names match the expected format in Dewesoft.

-Save the sensors with the Save button and close the sensor editor with the Exit (X) button.
+Once you're finished, save the sensor configuration by clicking the Save button, and close the sensor editor by clicking the Exit (X) button.

 How to manage sensors?